An eligible expense is a health care service, treatment, or item the IRS states can be paid for without taxes.

 - Withdrawals made for other purposes will be subject to ordinary income taxes.

 - Given that Medicare does not cover all of your medical expenses, most HSA owners over age 65 continue to use their HSA funds for eligible medical expenses to ensure they receive the maximum benefits from their HSA.

 Health Insurance Premiums

-At age 65, you can use your HSA to pay for Medicare Parts A, B, D and Medicare HMO premiums tax-free and penalty-free.
+At age 65, you can use your HSA to pay for Medicare Parts A, B, and D as well as Medicare HMO premiums tax-free and penalty-free.

 - Reimburse yourself directly from your HSA for Medicare premiums deducted from your Social Security payment.